bastienjalbert/topguw_api/README.md

 # topguw_api
-Topguw implement Gr-gsm tools in Java and makes possible to use gsm datas directly from Java
+Topguw implements Gr-gsm tools in Java and makes possible to use gsm datas directly from Java

 # Version 0.1 initial
 First version, still need improvment !